cyyon8/ArduinoWebAppMotionDetector/README.md

-# assignment-5-team-62
+# Arduino Morse Code Interpreter with Web App
-# Morse code interpreter
+## Morse code interpreter

 The morse code interpreter uses an Arduino Microcontroller and a pip motion sensor to capture motions and interpret chains of motions into letters, numbers and puncuation mark based on the morse code defined alphabet.
 It features: